 The CIA Challenge Exam still has scaled scoring, and candidates must earn 600 points out of a possible 750 to pass.

 For more detailed information, check out the CIA Challenge Exam syllabus or the Gleim cross-reference.

-While not required, we do recommend CIA Challenge Exam candidates get review materials for their exam preparation.
+CIA Challenge Exam candidates should get review materials to help with their exam preparation.
 Having help from an experienced review provider can make the difference!

 Additionally, CIA Challenge Exam candidates should plan their studies on a calendar or scheduler to help them stay on track.
 The Challenge Exam covers a wide array of topics, and you need to be sure you are meeting your goals in order to pass.

 It also helps to understand the interface and format of the exam.
-The CIA Challenge Exam features the same software as the traditional CIA exam.
-You can try our free CIA exam demo and practice using the software as you prepare for your Challenge Exam!
+The CIA Challenge Exam is administered by Pearson VUE, so the interface is the same as the traditional CIA exam.